 Candidates who have been in practice for one year or more and cannot meet the minimum number of cases between July 1, 2024, and June 30, 2025, have two choices: They can submit a complete 18-month case list beginning January 1, 2024, and ending June 30, 2025, or they may supplement the case list with cases from their senior year of residency or time in fellowship to reach the minimums.
+Residency cases must be based in a State or territory of the United States or a Province of Canada.
 If residency or prior fellowship cases are used, the candidate should only add a sufficient number of residency/prior fellowship cases to meet the minimum numbers.